hbctraining/variant_analysis/lessons/sequence_alignment_theory.md

 #### Coordinate-sort the Alignment File

 For most downstream processes, coordinate-sorted alignment files are required.
 As a result, we will need to change our alignemnt file from being **query**-sorted to being **coordinate**-sorted and we will once again use the `SortSam` command within `Picard` to accomplish this.
+Since this BAM file will be the final BAM file that we make and will use for downstream analyses, we will need to create an index for it.
+The command we will be using for **coordinate**-sorting and indexing out BAM file is:

 ```
 java -jar $PICARD/picard-2.8.0.jar SortSam \